dramildodeja/java-spring-boot-azure-ci-cd/README.md

-This application is meant to demonstrate end to end CI and CD Azure DevOps
+This application is meant to demonstrate end to end CI & CD with Azure DevOps